SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

-In the core library, in the file that defines the public API (that is, `public_api.ts`), Spartacus exports models directly, meaning there is no re-export.
+In the core library, in the `projects/core/public_api.ts` file that defines the public API, Spartacus exports models directly, meaning there is no re-export.
 The following is an example:

 ```ts
 export { CostCenter } from './src/model/org-unit.model';
 ```

+That is all that is required to expose the model for augmentation.

 **Note:** This approach is required because of the current limitations of Typescript.
 See TypeScipt issues [#9532](https://github.com/microsoft/TypeScript/issues/9532) and [#18877](https://github.com/microsoft/TypeScript/issues/18877) for more information.

-That is all that is required to expose the model for augmentation.
-Feel free to submit issues and pull requests indicating models that you would like to expose for augmentation.
+**Note:** If there are models that you would like to expose for augmentation, you can submit issues and pull requests indicating which models you would like to expose.

 ## Augmenting Modules

-Now that the `CostCenter` can be augmented, you can alter the shape a bit to fit your requirements.
-Let's say you also need to display the `originalCode` field to users.
-You have already adjusted the endpoint configuration and entity normalizers, but TypeScript still does not automatically suggests that this key is also present on that model.
+Now that the `CostCenter` can be augmented, you can alter its shape to fit your requirements.
+Let's say you need to display the `originalCode` field to users.
+Even if you have already adjusted the endpoint configuration and entity normalizers, TypeScript still does not automatically suggest that the `originalCode` key is also present on that model.
 To add it to the TypeScript type, you have to declare a new property on a `CostCenter` module.
 The following is an example:

 ```ts
 declare module '@spartacus/core' {